kahnpoint/chippy/readme.md

     * Image generation is disabled by default.
   * Run the app in the background with
     * ```nohup python3 app.py &```
+    * You are good to go!
-    * You can now hit Ctrl+C and continue using the terminal
+    * You can now hit Ctrl+C to continue using the terminal.
     * To kill the process:
       * Run ```ps -ef | grep python```
       * Find the app's process id